hashicorp/consul/website/source/api/agent/connect.html.md

 - `ClientCertSerial` `(string: <required>)` - The colon-hex-encoded serial number for the requesting client cert.
 This is used to check against revocation lists.

+- `Namespace` `(string: "")` - **(Enterprise Only)** Specifies the namespace of the target service.
+If not provided in the JSON body, the value of the `ns` URL query parameter or in the `X-Consul-Namespace` header will be used.
+  If not provided at all, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
+Added in Consul 1.7.0.

 ### Sample Payload